 My obituary is sure to begin with the fact that I won a Pulitzer Prize, so I might as well start there.
 I earned journalism’s top honor in 2000 while working at the St. Paul Pioneer Press for a series of stories that uncovered academic fraud within the University of Minnesota men’s basketball program.
 It made me, for a spell, one of the most despised people in the Land of 10,000 Lakes.
 I still get the occasional email from Gophers fans informing me that I am a jerk.
 I joined Sports Illustrated a few months after winning the Pulitzer and worked there for more than 14 years as a senior writer.
 I focused primarily on investigative/enterprise projects, but I also wrote about college basketball, college football and soccer.
 I am now a managing editor for The Athletic and a writer on Apple TV’s Swagger.

 Prior to joining the Pioneer Press in 1997, I worked for two years at the Los Angeles Times.
 I covered USC’s basketball team for one season and broke a few stories, but the majority of my time at that wonderful newspaper was spent answering phones and making copies.

 I graduated from Notre Dame in 1995 with a B.A. in American Studies and later earned an MFA in creative writing from the University of San Francisco.
 I have taught journalism classes at the Graduate School of Journalism at UC-Berkeley, Santa Clara University and Southern Oregon University.

 I live in Ashland, Oregon with my wife, Sharon, and my daughter Jessica and son Justin and one dog, Kira (a red husky).
-When I am not writing and reporting, I play some soccer and basketball and build furniture that my wife pretends to like.
+When I am not writing and reporting, I coach soccer and am president of the Ashland Soccer Club.